If you suffer from dry skin, do you feel as though you’re missing something?

 If you feel like you have missed out on the emollient train, fear not – our interpretation of the best skincare occlusions will have you covered..excuse the pun!

-Occlusion of the skin means 100% coverage of the surface of the skin, technically it can restrict the skin from ‘breathing’ or perspiring as it normally would.
+Occlusion of the skin means 100% coverage of the skin’s surface; technically, it can restrict your skin from ‘breathing’ or perspiring as it normally would.

-The result – humidity softens the skin and increases the penetration of the topicals.
+The result – humidity softens your skin and increases the penetration of the topicals.

 So in layman’s terms, think about how a bandaid works when you’ve slathered it in hydrocortisone and covered it, all wrinkled, uber soft and hydrated, sealing the wound, and protecting it from infection.

-In the pharmaceutical world that’s exactly what a true occlusive does on the skin, just like cling wrap, there we said it – can we get a drum roll, please?
+In the pharmaceutical world that’s exactly what a true occlusive does on your skin, just like cling wrap, there we said it – can we get a drum roll, please?

-In the world of cosmetics, occlusives are a little less drastic, creating a thin film over the skin helping to create a barrier against the outside world.
-They lock in moisture and help to prevent TEWL from occurring in the skin’s tissues, in layman’s terms – slow evaporation of water from the skin’s surface.
+In the world of cosmetics, occlusives are a little less drastic, creating a thin film over your skin helping to create a barrier against the outside world.
+They lock in moisture and help prevent TEWL from occurring in your skin’s tissues, in layman’s terms – slow evaporation of water from your skin’s surface.

-Occlusives are really lovely in body products, there are fewer oil glands on the body than on the face.
-Yes, you guessed it, this is the culprit for those winter dry legs, which is why slathering body butter on is like pure salvation – everyone say ahhh.
+Occlusives are really lovely in body products; there are fewer oil glands on the body than on your face.
+Yes, you guessed it, this is the culprit for those winter dry legs, which is why slathering body butter is like pure salvation – everyone say ahhh.

 Occlusion therapy is used to treat conditions like psoriasis and eczema.
-In the field of dermatology, it is a proven way to greatly increase the effectiveness of topical skin treatments.
+In dermatology, it is a proven way to increase the effectiveness of topical skin treatments greatly.

 When treating specific skin conditions, skin occlusion can be considered for some of the following concerns: